We value your input!

 However, it's important to note that the BIMmTool does not improve the performance of Archicad when working with point clouds, nor does it increase the maximum number of points in a single point cloud that can be displayed in an Archicad view.

 During the installation, ensure you select the "Add-Ons" folder for the specific Archicad version you want to use.
-If you have multiple Archicad versions installed, click "Browse" to locate and select the "Add-Ons" folder for Archicad 28 INT.
+If you have multiple Archicad versions installed, click "Browse" to locate and select the relevant "Add-Ons" folder.

 • BIMmTool Viewer (no license) - you can install the BIMmTool to open and view Point Clouds, with the option to switch the resolution of the Point Cloud as needed

-• BIMmTool Lite for SSA/Forward and Subscription clients
+• BIMmTool Lite - included for SSA/Forward and Archicad Collaborate users

 • BIMmTool Pro

-2. Select the type of the license (Lite or Trial)
+3. Select the type of license you wish to acquire (Lite or Trial).

-4. After the payment goes through, you will receive an email to register in 10Duke
+4. After a successful purchase, you will receive an email to activate your BIMm Solutions account.

 Additional licensing steps